 The quintessential coding language for developing video games is C++.
 It has been used for years by PC and console game makers.
 While learning C++ can help you grasp other languages, it should be noted that it’s not an easy language to learn.
 Once it is learned however, you will have the ability to create complex graphics in games engines like Unreal, Unity, and Sony’s PhyreEngine.

 The language is basically added power for developing games on Windows and Xbox, since the language was developed by Windows.
 The majority of games using C# are developed on the Unity engine, which is used for, among other things, training simulators and software created for first responders.
-Because Unity utilizes visual actions and is not made for asset-creation, C# is a good language for beginners to learn.
+Because Unity utilizes visual actions and is not made for asset-creation, C# is an intuitive language to learn, although not necessarily best for beginners.

 The explosive growth of cell phone use and development has no doubt made mobile gaming a contender in the traditionally console dominated war for gamers.
-Objective C is used in creating games for OS X and iOS, anything played on a MAC, iPhone, or iPad.
+Swift is similar to Objective C and is used in creating games for OS X and iOS, anything played on a MAC, iPhone, or iPad.
 The language is used in the frameworks Cocoa and Cocoa Touch, with the app development software Xcode relying on it almost exclusively.
 Master it, and you’ll be making the next Candy Crush in no time.

 A great language to learn if you’re just getting into video game coding, Java is a computer programming program that’s been around for a while.
 Java isn’t widely used in video game development, but it is the main programming language used to make mobile Android games.
 Web-based games also use Java, in conjunction with Flash.

 Lua is a multi-platform language that is considered lightweight and easy to learn.
 These qualities make it a fast, fun, and efficient language to use for video game development.